pythonspeed/filprofiler/docs/src/README.md

-# Fil: A memory profiler for Python
+# Fil: A memory profiler for Python on Linux and macOS

 Your Python code reads some data, processes it, and uses too much memory; maybe it even dies due to an out-of-memory error.
 In order to reduce memory usage, you first need to figure out: